 Create a Sleek and Weathered Picture Frame

 Most driftwood projects have pieces of driftwood as we are used to seeing them on the beach.
-However, if the wood is large enough, it's possible to plane it down and create uniform strips.
+However, if the wood is large enough, it's possible to plan it down and create uniform strips.
 This driftwood project does just that to create a very streamlined picture frame.

 Incorporate Leather With Driftwood for a Rustic Feel

 Most people have seen the driftwood signs that are hanging from a piece of rope with a word or phrase painted on in white paint.
 This project is similar to that but is a bit more rustic and unique with the embossed leather addition.
-Think about a word or phrase that resonates with your family to give this sign a more personalized touch, which will make it unlike anything you can buy in the store.Continue to 13 of 16 below.
+Think about a word or phrase that resonates with your family to give this sign a more personalized touch, which will make it unlike anything you can buy in the store.

 If you're hosting guests on the water, why not create some of these charming sailboat placeholders using driftwood?
 You can also take inspiration from this project to create a much larger driftwood sailboat that can act as a statement piece of home decor.Continue to 13 of 15 below.

 14 of 15

-Decorate Your Front Porch
+Decorate Your Front Porch With Driftwood

 Some driftwood that you buy from the store comes pre-drilled, which would make this driftwood project as simple as stringing together a strand of beads.
 Just make sure you hang the garland out of the way of guests entering your home.

 Turn Your Bathroom Into a Coastal Spa With This Towel Rack